The global skills and competency framework for the digital world

 Adopts and adapts software design methods, tools and techniques.
 Undertakes impact analysis on major design options, makes recommendations and assesses and manages associated risks.
 Specifies prototypes/simulations to enable informed decision-making.

 Evaluates software designs to ensure adherence to standards and identifies corrective action.
-Ensures that the software design balances functional, quality, security and systems management requirements.
+Ensures the software design balances functional, quality, security and systems management requirements.

 Contributes to the development of organisational software design and architecture policies and standards.